Doxepin (By mouth)

-You should not use this medicine if you have ever had an allergic reaction to doxepin or other tricyclic antidepressants (such as Elavil® or Tofranil®), maprotiline (Ludiomil®), or trazodone (Desyrel®).
-Do not use this medicine if you have glaucoma or if you are unable to pass urine.
+You should not use this medicine if you have had an allergic reaction to doxepin, or other tricyclic antidepressants (such as Elavil® or Tofranil®), maprotiline (Ludiomil®), or trazodone (Desyrel®).
+Do not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use this medicine if you have narrow-angle glaucoma, bipolar disorder, or problems passing urine.

-Measure the oral liquid with a marked dropper that comes with the medicine.
+- Measure the dose with the marked dropper that comes with the medicine.

-The oral liquid must be mixed with one-half glass of water, milk, or fruit juice before you drink it.
+- It must be mixed with one-half glass (4 ounces) of water, milk, or fruit juice (orange, grapefruit, tomato, prune, or pineapple) before you drink it.
 Do not use grape juice or carbonated beverages (soda pop).
 Mix the medicine just before taking the dose.
-Do not prepare ahead of time.
+Do not prepare it ahead of time.

 If a dose is missed:

-If you use only one dose at bedtime, skip the missed dose.
-Wait until the next night.
-You should not use two doses at the same time.
+- If you use only one dose at bedtime, skip the missed dose and wait until the next night.
+You should not use two doses in the same day.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.